Metal Storm: History

 The first 36-barrel prototype was unveiled in June 1997.
-The Chinese government offered Metal Storm US$100M in 2000 develop the technology in China.
-O'Dwyer refused the offer, and informed the Australian Department of Defence about the offer, leading to a discussion the Department confirmed occurred, but refused to comment on its substance.
-Nonetheless, the concept behind the weapon system generated some interest in China such that research was carried out to investigate the utility of such a weapon for use onboard naval vessels and armored vehicles, in the latter case even for the purpose of intercepting incoming anti-tank guided missiles.
+The Chinese government offered Metal Storm US$100M in 2000 to develop the technology in China.
+O'Dwyer refused the offer, and informed the Australian Department of Defence, leading to a discussion the Department confirmed occurred, but refused to comment on its substance.
+Nonetheless, the concept behind the weapon system generated some interest in China such that research was carried out to investigate the utility of such a weapon for use onboard naval vessels and armoured vehicles, in the latter case even for the purpose of intercepting incoming anti-tank guided missiles.

-In June 2003 Metal Storm entered into an agreement to provide technology to Thunderstorm Firefighting Pty Ltd to help develop a civilian application of its technology to help with bush fire fighting activities.
+In June 2003, Metal Storm entered into an agreement to provide technology to Thunderstorm Firefighting Pty Ltd to help develop a civilian application of its technology to help with bushfire fighting activities.
 On 27 June 2003, Metal Storm received funding from the American military.

-In 2005, O'Dwyer left the company with a $500,000 payout and an intention to sell half his stake—then valued at $43m—but he could not find a buyer.
+In 2005, O'Dwyer left the company with a $500,000 payout and an intention to sell half his stake - then valued at $43m - but he could not find a buyer.

 On 19 November 2007, it was announced that the US Navy was buying Metal Storm grenade "barrels".

 In August 2010, Metal Storm signed a contract with a value of US$3,365,000 with Papua New Guinea's Correctional Services Minister Tony Aimo to supply 500 MAULs and 10,000 less-lethal barrels for use by correctional services officers.